 Another factor to consider is that you will probably require multiple sessions for your desired goal.
 However, there are so many benefits to this procedure when compared to an alternative option like liposuction, which includes:

 - No surgery involved

-- You can resume your daily routine directly after surgery which includes, driving and going to work.
+- You can resume your daily routine directly after surgery, including driving and going to work.

 It is vital to note that cryolipolysis is not a miracle cure for weight loss.
 However, if you suffer from a metabolic condition like diabetes or eat unhealthy foods, you will regain the fat lost through this treatment.

 Always have a thorough examination done by your doctor before deciding on a fat removal surgery.
-There may be an underlying condition that can make it difficult to lose weight naturally, which may affect the results of CoolSculpting.
+An underlying condition may make it difficult to lose weight naturally, which may affect the results of CoolSculpting.